 2. Optimise Your Images

-Image SEO is a little more complicated than text-based search engine optimization.
+Image SEO is a little more complicated than text-based search engine optimisation.
 That’s because you need to take into account the size and quality of images when designing your web page, as well their position on screen relative not just how they appear by themselves but also in combination with other graphics or media that may be included within one file (such pictures/videos).

 In order to make your website as fast and user-friendly for visitors, it’s important that page load times are not too long.
 Big images can slow down the loading process quite a bit; so avoid including very small graphics or logos in between text on pages where they may be difficult to see unless there is room otherwise available on-screen real estate – like within headings/ titles only!